 Asbestos-Containing Materials at UNC

-Materials containing asbestos may include flooring, ceilings, walls, thermal system insulation on pipes and tanks and miscellaneous items.
-(Asbestos fibers have been used -and continue to be used- in a wide range of manufactured goods, including roofing shingles, ceiling and floor tiles, paper and cement products, textiles, coatings, and friction products such as automobile clutch, brake and transmission parts.)
+ACM may be present in flooring, ceilings, walls, thermal system insulation on pipes and tanks, and other miscellaneous items.
+Manufacturers have used asbestos fibers in a wide range of goods, including roofing shingles, ceiling and floor tiles, paper and cement products, textiles, coatings, and friction products such as automobile clutch, brake, and transmission parts.

-All buildings built prior to 1981 are presumed to contain asbestos unless sampling and analysis indicates otherwise.
-UNC maintains asbestos-containing building materials so they do not crumble and release fibers into the air.
-If you notice any damaged building materials within your office, worksite or any building location, please contact EHS at 919-962-5507.
+Buildings constructed prior to 1981 are presumed to have ACM unless sampling and analysis indicates otherwise.
+UNC-Chapel Hill takes appropriate measures to assure that any ACM does not crumble and release fibers into the air, and thus is not considered to be a health risk.
+If you notice any damaged building materials within your workspace (or in any area), please contact your building maintenance representative.

 A select group of buildings on campus require additional precautions due to the asbestos containing materials located on the walls and/or ceilings.
 For your own protection, we ask that you:

 - Avoid scraping or damaging ceilings, walls or pipes.